mattvagni/cookiecutter/readme.md

 TODO: Insert cool CLI gif

 Cookiecutter supports:
-- Multiple templates with the ability to pick which template to use via the CLI.
+- :white_check_mark: Multiple templates with the ability to pick which template to use via the CLI.
-- Multiple fields per template with the ability to specify them from the CLI.
+- :white_check_mark: Multiple fields per template with the ability to specify them from the CLI.
-- Custom validation & error messages for fields.
+- :white_check_mark: Custom validation & error messages for fields.
-- Any type of file or folder structure.
+- :white_check_mark: Any type of file or folder structure.

-Cookiecutter doesn't support:
+Cookiecutter **doesn't** support:
 - Conditionals or any other logic in templates.
 (You can however achieve similiar things by having multiple templates).
 - TODO: Add more things this doesn't do